Wishlist (song): Release and reception

 "Wishlist" was released as a single in 1998 with a previously unreleased B-side titled "U", of which an alternate version can also be found on the compilation album Lost Dogs (2003).
-The song peaked at number 47 on the Billboard Hot 100 and number six on the Billboard Mainstream Rock Tracks and Billboard Modern Rock Tracks charts.

-Outside the United States, the single was released commercially in Australia, Austria, Japan, the Netherlands, and the United Kingdom.
-In Canada, the song charted on the Alternative Top 30 chart where it reached number one and became Pearl Jam's third single to top that chart.
-"Wishlist" also reached number 13 on the Canadian Year End Alternative Top 50.
-"Wishlist" reached the top 30 in the UK and peaked at number 48 on the Australian Singles Chart.
+The song peaked at number 47 on the Billboard Hot 100 and number six on both the Billboard Mainstream Rock Tracks and Modern Rock Tracks charts.
+In Canada, the song charted on the RPM Alternative Top 30 chart, reaching number one and becoming Pearl Jam's third single to top that chart.
+"Wishlist" placed at number 13 on the year-end Alternative Top 30 ranking for 1998.
+The song additionally reached the top 30 in the United Kingdom and peaked at number 48 on the Australian Singles Chart.

 In his review of Yield, Rob Sheffield of Rolling Stone magazine said, "The gentle power-pop nugget 'Wishlist', a silly love song that Vedder composed solo, might be the simplest song Pearl Jam have ever done.
 But it's also the most moving."

 Live performances

 "Wishlist" was first performed live at the band's November 12, 1997, concert in Santa Cruz, California, at The Catalyst.
 The band played this song when it appeared on the Late Show with David Letterman in May 1998 in support of Yield.
 Live performances of "Wishlist" can be found on various official bootlegs.
 Performances of the song are also included on the DVDs Single Video Theory, Touring Band 2000, and Live at the Garden.
 In concert, the song is often extended, softly played, with a thoughtful outro jam, and sometimes segueing into another song such as the Buzzcocks' "Why Can't I Touch It".
 This can be heard on Live at the Garden especially.

-On September 26, 2021, during his 2021 Ohana Fest solo performance, Vedder dedicated the song to the brothers Followill of Kings of Leon, whose mother died the night before, and were originally set to appear at the festival; as well to comedian and SNL alumn Norm Macdonald, who died a week earlier, and Vedder considered a friend.
+On September 26, 2021, during his 2021 Ohana Fest solo performance, Vedder dedicated the song to Caleb, Jared and Nathan Followill of Kings of Leon, whose mother died the night before, and were originally set to appear at the festival; as well to comedian and SNL alumn Norm Macdonald, who died a week earlier, and Vedder considered a friend.